JKodner/probability/README.md

 Welcome to the Probability Module!

-This module includes permutations, combinations, and more future projects.
+This module includes functions that deal with permutations, combinations, generating probability lists, probability in general, and odds.